playfulprogramming/playfulprogramming/content/blog/derived-values/index.md

 <!-- tabs:end -->

 However, you may notice that we're deriving two values from the same property.
-The issue with how we're doing things currently, however, is that our `formatDate` and `formatReadableDate` methods are only running once during the intial render.
+However, the issue with how we're doing things currently, is that our `formatDate` and `formatReadableDate` methods are only running once during the initial render.

 Because of this, we lose reactivity if we were to pass in an updated `inputDate` to the `FileDate` component.